-Limestone College is committed to the liberal arts and sciences and to educating men and women for leadership, service, and professional responsibility in the twenty-first century.
-The College is committed to preparing graduates for lifelong learning and professional success in a world of changing career needs and objectives.
-To fulfill its commitment to graduates, the College has designed a General Education Program which focuses on basic intellectual skills: critical thinking, communication, quantitative reasoning, use and understanding of technology.
+Limestone University is committed to the liberal arts and sciences and to educating men and women for leadership, service, and professional responsibility in the twenty-first century.
+Limestone is committed to preparing graduates for lifelong learning and professional success in a world of changing career needs and objectives.
+To fulfill its commitment to graduates, the University has designed a General Education Program which focuses on basic intellectual skills: critical thinking, communication, quantitative reasoning, use and understanding of technology.

 Those individuals who will become tomorrow's leaders, who will render meaningful service, and who will enjoy professional fulfillment will have prepared themselves to be lifelong learners.
 They will have acquired abilities, skills, and perspectives that enable them to take advantage of opportunities and to confront challenges just now emerging or as yet unknown.